Effective management of installations and remedials is critical for an efficient, post-sale operation.

 This allows each team to be fully up to speed with a project’s status and, by extension, facilitate a more streamlined, impressive service.

-By looking introspectively, you can ask yourself pertinent questions about how your process can be geared towards better serving your customers.
+By looking introspectively, you can ask yourself pertinent questions about how your process could be better geared towards serving your customers.

 What aspects of the process were customers most frustrated by?

-How could we avoid the same thing happening again?
+How could we avoid the same issue arising again?

 “Monitoring an area that has problems should help point out what has triggered any issues.